M-Croghan/CSNotebook-Interview-Prep/README.md

 :ballot_box_with_check: [Is it possible to change an inline element into a block level element?]()
 :ballot_box_with_check: [In how many ways can we position an HTML element?
 Or what are the permissible values of the position attribute?]()
 :ballot_box_with_check: [In how many ways you can display HTML elements?]()
-:ballot_box_with_check: [What is the difference between “display: none” and “visibility: hidden”, when used as attributes to the HTML element.]()
+:ballot_box_with_check: [Whats the difference between “display: none” & “visibility: hidden”, when used as attributes to the HTML element?]()
 :ballot_box_with_check: [How to specify the link in HTML and explain the target attribute?]()
 :ballot_box_with_check: [In how many ways can we specify the CSS styles for the HTML element?]()
 :ballot_box_with_check: [Difference between link tag <link> and anchor tag <a>?]()